 Once the starting hand is chosen, the battle officially begins.
-During each turn, players gain an extra card and can take any action that is allowed by the amount of mana crystals.
+During each turn, players gain an extra card and can take any action that is allowed by their available mana.
 Starting from turn one with only one mana crystal, players gain an extra mana crystal each turn.
-The players not only must calculate their actions based on what they can do with the allowed amount of mana in this turn, they also have to take into consideration the amount of mana they have for future turns.
+The players must not only calculate their actions based on what they can do with the mana available in this turn, but also take into consideration the amount of mana they can have for future turns.
 Each player’s hero begins the game with 30 health.
 The first player who successfully reduces the other player’s hero to 0 health wins the game.

-In both the practice and the play modes, players can build their own desired decks from their collection of cards.
-Besides the basics, cards are largely obtained from expert packs that can either be bought with in-game gold coins or real money.
-Since the game beta release, there have been rumours of players who spent thousands of dollars on expert packs.
-Perhaps this is the reason why Blizzard can still offer the game to players for free.
-Yet, no matter how good a player’s collection of cards are, the playing field is levelled out in the ‘arena’, where the deck of card is drawn at random regardless of what’s in the player’s collection.
-In the ‘arena’ mode, players get to choose their deck one by one from a list of three cards.
-Since all existing cards in Hearthstone can be drawn, the arena mode gives players a great way to get acquainted with cards that are not in the player’s collection.
+In both the practice and play modes, players can build their own desired decks from their collection of cards.
+Besides the basics, cards are largely obtained from expert packs that can either be bought with in-game gold coins or with real money.
+Since the game beta release, rumours have spread of players who have spent thousands of dollars on expert packs.
+(Perhaps this is the reason why Blizzard can still offer the game to players for free.)
+Yet, no matter how good a player’s collection of cards are, the playing field is levelled out in the “arena,” where the available deck of cards is drawn at random regardless of what’s in the player’s collection.
+Here, players get to choose their deck one by one from a list of three cards.
+Since all existing cards in Hearthstone can be drawn, the arena mode gives players a great way to become acquainted with cards that are not in the player’s collection.

 But what I have described so far seems pretty standard to a collectible card game.
-What makes Hearthstone stand out is its incredible graphics, awesome sounds effects, and other extra stuff that makes it more than just the usual card game.
+What makes Hearthstone stand out is its incredible graphics, awesome sound effects, and other extra stuff that makes it more than just the usual card game.
 First off, each card has amazing graphics that makes it a piece of art.
-In fact, right-clicking each card in the collection reveals the name of the artist who drew the graphics along with a quote, which is related to the name of the card and generally worth a read.
-There are many allusions to legends in the Warcraft world.
+In fact, right-clicking on each card in the collection reveals the name of the artist who drew the graphics along with a quote that is related to the name of the card, and which is generally worth a read.
+There are also many allusions to legends in the Warcraft world.
 One particular example is the card Leeroy Jenkins, named after the legendary WOW player.
 As each minion is played, there is an accompanying sound effect from another Warcraft game.

 Lastly, Hearthstone is a very easy game to learn, and this has attributed to its success among both old and new gamers.
-Even the most elementary gamers who have never touched collectible card games before will be able to pick it up in a few hours.
-The game features an awesome tutorial that goes over all the basics, and there aren’t many rules to remember.
+Even the most elementary gamers who have never touched collectible card games before will be able to pick it up within a few hours.
+The game features an awesome tutorial that goes over all the basics, and there aren’t too many rules to remember.